Skip to content

 sizenumberFile size in bytes

-metadataRecord<string, string>?S3 object metadata
+metadataRecord<string, string>?Custom R2 object metadata

 await this.storage.delete('docs/report.pdf')